Boro culture

 Boro culture is the culture of the Boro people in Assam.
 For long, the Boros have been farmers living in an Agrarian society with a strong tradition of fishery, poultry, piggery, with rice and jute cultivation, and betel nut plantation.
 They make their own clothing from scratch, such as traditional attires.
 In recent decades, the Boros are influenced by recent social reforms under Boro Brahma Dharma and the spread of Christianity.

 Religion

 Boros follow Bathouism, Boro Brahma Dharma and Shaivism.
-Some Boros practice Christianity, predominantly Baptists.
+Some Boros practice Islam, Christianity, predominantly Baptists.

 Music and dance

 Bagurumba

 The Boros traditionally dance Bagurumba.
 This dance is accompanied by the Bagurumba song.

 Moreover, there are about 15/18 kinds of Kherai Dance like Ranachandi, Gorai Dabrainai, Dao Thwi Lwngnai, Khwijema hannai, Mwsaglangnai.

 Musical instruments

 Among the many different musical instruments, the Boros use: Kham, Siphung, Serja, Jotha, Jabsring, Khawang, Bingi, Rege.